67 Tv Production jobs in the United States

 + Bachelor's degree and work experience (minimum 5 years) in environmental health and safety or closely related field.

-+ Strong computer skills (proficient in Intellistack/Formstack, Benchmark/Gensuite, MS Word, Excel, Power Automate, SharePoint and Adobe)
++ Strong computer skills (proficient in Intellistack/Formstack, Benchmark/Gensuite, MS Word, Excel, Power Automate, SharePoint and Adobe, a plus)

 + Self-starter with strong project management and leadership skills